 Synchronous Motor Working Principle

-The working principle of a synchronous motor is based on the principle of magnetic locking between stator and rotor poles.
+The synchronous motor working principle is based on the principle of magnetic locking between stator and rotor poles.

-To understand this, let the stator of the synchronous motor be wound for 2 poles.
+To understand the working principle of synchronous motor, let the stator of the synchronous motor be wound for 2 poles.
 Let the rotor also produces two poles when they are excited by the external DC source.

 - As three-phase AC supply is connected to the stator winding, a rotating magnetic field (RMF) is produced.